Tactical-DAO/.whitepaper/README.md

 <br>

 # About
-Tactical DAO is building the future of esports ownership, enabling community governance and shared success in professional Counter-Strike.<br>
+Tactical DAO is building the future of esports ownership, enabling community governance and shared success in professional Counter-Strike.
 Our vision is to establish the first successful community-owned professional Counter-Strike team, setting new standards for esports organization governance and ownership.
 <br><br><br><br><br><br>
 # Mission Statement
 <br>